mui/mui-x/docs/data/data-grid/accessibility/accessibility.md

 ### Tab sequence

-According to [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/grid/), only one of the focusable elements contained by a grid should be included in the page tab sequence.
+According to [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/grid/), only one of the focusable elements contained by a composite widget should be included in the page tab sequence.
 For an element to be included in the tab sequence, it needs to have a `tabIndex` value of zero or greater.

 When a user focuses on a Data Grid cell, the first inner element with `tabIndex={0}` receives the focus.